mmiguelo/Get_next_Line/README.md

 ## 🧠 Memory Management

-<br>📌 The `read_text` function continuously reads from the file descriptor and appends new data to the existing storage.
+📌 The `read_text` function continuously reads from the file descriptor and appends new data to the existing storage.
 <br>📌 The `save_remaining` function extracts and retains leftover content for the next function call.
 <br>📌 The `free_data` function ensures no memory leaks by freeing dynamically allocated memory.
 <br>